31 January 2026

 Do you want the good news or the bad news?
 Well, there is only the latter here.
 UK vehicle production is nothing short of embarrassing.
-It's been building for many years and little has been done to address the situation even as it reaches a disastrous level.
+It's been building (or should I say sliding) for many years and little has been done to address the situation even as it reaches a disastrous level.
+Does anyone care?

-So far, 123,000 sales in the UK were for locally produced cars.
-That represents 7.8% of total sales.
-In other words, 92.2% of the cars sold in the UK this year are imports!
+161,000 sales in the UK were for locally produced cars.
+That represents 8.0% of the UK domestic market.
+In other words, 92.0% of the cars sold in the UK in 2025 were imports!
 Just as well no one cares.

 Can commercial vehicle sales salvage something from this disaster?
 Of course, I jest.
 It's even worse.
-Production is at 39,000 units, down from 93,500.
+Production reached 47,300 units, down 62%.
 No, that's not a typo.
 So tell us then, how bad is it?

 I have data going back to and including 1945.
 This is by far the worst over that time.
-I don't have detailed data on why this is, so all I can do is speculate.
+I don't have detailed data for 2025 to explain why this is, all I can do is speculate and here I go.

 Stellantis is the main CV producer in the UK and they seem to be having problems either making or selling vans.
-Truck makers such as Leyland DAF and Dennis Trucks are still doing OK but they can't stem the slump.
+They closed the Luton plant and consolidated it all into the Ellesmere Port facility.
+They also went to fully electric vans and this is probably the reason for the slump.
+Truck makers such as Leyland DAF and Dennis Trucks are still doing OK I would wager but they can't stem the drop by Stellantis.
+Exports are the hardest hit for CVs.

 Buses don't make up huge numbers but the government is subsidising the switch to electric buses.
 The UK's largest bus operator recently took the offer and bought buses made in China.
 Taxes spent on overseas manufactured buses.
 Just as well no one cares.

 By combining the above figures, the picture won't be any brighter.
-A solution could be an import tax on import gradually increased each year and then manufacturers encouraged to start local UK production.
+A solution could be an tax on imported vehicles, gradually increased each year and then manufacturers encouraged to start local UK production.

 The market is big enough to support that.
 Some of the revenue could be used to incentivise buying locally made.

 Would this increase vehicle prices overall in the UK?
-Not if they bought locally made.
+Maybe slighty, but a small price to pay for an understanding and selfless populace.
 Would other nations understand the precarious situation or cry foul and threaten 'consequences'?
-The latter.

 Don't other nations impose import duties to 'protect' their markets?
-Some like China, Korea and India don't even need protection.
-Surely, they would be supportive, seeing as they do it.
-Again, I jest.
+Some to help production get on a solid footing and others just to obstruct imports.
+Either way, surely they would be supportive of a move to revitalise a feeble UK industry.
+Again, another bit of humour.
 Double standards are the default setting of international dealings.

 No comments: